aishwaryadang/benchmarkandphone/index.md

 # Factors Affecting High Performance Computing – Case Study and Result Comparison Using a Self Created Benchmark Tool
 I had recently purchased the iPhone X and was showing it off to my friends.
-One of them, Sumeet, told me that it wasn’t as great as I made it sound and that the S9 plus and the OnePlus 6T were better phones.
+Sumeet and Bander told me that it wasn’t as great as I made it sound and that the S9 plus and the OnePlus 6T were better phones.
 Our argument was based purely on the performance of the phones because we believed that there was no basis to compare the designs as each had their pros and cons.
 We were thinking about how we could compare the phones when we came across a ‘Benchmarking’ paper in our High-Performance Computing class.
 Upon digging deeper into it, we found out there were many tools that could be used for the same.
 After careful consideration (of user ratings) we decided on using AnTuTu, Geekbench and PerformanceTest Mobile.